Wife, mom of three boys

 As I trudged through these terrifying days of the unknown, my doctor suggested a myriad of medicines that may help slow down the progression of the cancer.
 He sounded very optimistic, but to tell you the truth, I was concerned about all the side effects.
 I couldn’t help but imagine myself being a burden to my family, and that was something I couldn’t allow.
 As a wife and mother, I feel like I should always be there to take care of them, not the other way around, so, at that point, I told my nurse that I was going to let nature take its course.

 At around 8:00 that evening, I received a personal phone call from my doctor encouraging me to give treatment a try.
-He wanted to put me on IBRANCE and an aromatase inhibitor because I was post-menopausal and HR+/HER2-.
+He wanted to put me on IBRANCE and an aromatase inhibitor because I was postmenopausal and HR+/HER2-.
 He said he couldn’t promise anything, but he sounded optimistic.
 We talked about the possible benefits and common and potentially serious side effects.
 I am so glad that I took his advice and started on IBRANCE.
-I have experienced side effects, including aches, fatigue, and low white blood cell count.
+I experienced side effects, including aches, fatigue, and low white blood cell count.
 This is just my experience and every patient is different.
+I am no longer taking IBRANCE with an aromatase inhibitor and am now receiving a different treatment.

 A New Day